hyperledger/indy-hipe/text/ssi-notation/README.md

 dot P K at A to B” and “2 dot S K at A to B”.
 Here, `2` is known to belong to `A` because it takes `A`’s perspective on `A:B`--it would be equivalent but unnecessary to write `A.2.pk@A:B`.

+### DID Docs and DID References

+The mention of keys belonging to agents naturally raises the question of DID Docs and the things they contain.
+How do they relate to our notaiton?
+[DIDs are designed to be URIs]( https://w3c-ccg.github.io/did-spec/#the-generic-did-scheme), and items that carry an `id` property within a DID Doc [can be referenced with standard URI fragment notation]( https://w3c-ccg.github.io/did-spec/#fragments).
+This allows someone, for example, to refer to the first public key used by one of the agents owned by Alice with a notation like: `did:sov:VUrvFeWW2cPv9hkNZ2ms2a;#key1`.

+This notation is important and useful, but it is somewhat orthogonal to the concerns of this HIPE.
+In the context of SSI notation, we are not DID-centric; we are owner centric, and owners are identified by a single capital alpha instead of by their DID.
+This helps with brevity.
+It lets us ignore the specific DID value and instead focus on the higher level semantics; compare:

+<blockquote><code>{A.did@A:B}/B --> B</code></blockquote>

+...to:

+<blockquote><code>did:sov:PXqKt8sVsDu9T7BpeNqBfe</code> sends its DID for
+<code>did:sov:6tb15mkMRagD7YA3SBZg3p</code> to
+<code>did:sov:6tb15mkMRagD7YA3SBZg3p</code>,
+using the agent possessing <code>did:sov:PXqKt8sVsDu9T7BpeNqBfe;#key1</code>
+to encrypt with the corresponding signing key.</blockquote>

+We expect DID reference notation (the verbose text above) to be relevant for concrete communication between computers, and SSI notation (the terse equivalent shown first) to be more convenient for symbolic, higher level discussions between human beings.
+Occasionally, we may get very specific and map SSI notation into DID notation (e.g., `A.1.vk = did:sov:PXqKt8sVsDu9T7BpeNqBfe;#key1`).

 ### Counting and Iteration